ess-dmsc/nexus-constructor/tests/UI Tests.md

 ## Other validation

 Expand the component sections for Cube detector and Monitor.
-- The first 'transform relative to' dropdown in Cube detector should only show 'Sample' and 'Monitor' as options.
+- The first 'transform parent' dropdown in Cube detector should only show 'Sample' and 'Monitor' as options.
-- The first 'transform relative to' dropdown in Monitor should only show 'Sample' and 'Cube Detector' as options.
+- The first 'transform parent' dropdown in Monitor should only show 'Sample' and 'Cube Detector' as options.

-Set the transform relative of Monitor to Cube Detector.
+Set the transform parent of Monitor to Cube Detector.
-Attempt to set Cube Detector's transform relative to Monitor.
+Attempt to set Cube Detector's transform parent to Monitor.
 - The drop down in Cube Detector should revert to its previous value.
 - Tooltext should appear explaining that this loop is invalid.